j3rrywan9/scala-notes/Course1.md

 * wildcard patterns
 * constants

+Variables always begin with a lowercase letter.

+Names of constants begin with a capital letter, with the exception of the reserved words `null`, `true`, `false`.

 #### Evaluating Match Expressions

 The whole match expression is rewritten to the right-hand side of the first case where the pattern matches the selector.